Skip to Content

 Manufacturer Prescription Drug Rebates

-Overall, for the subset of 477 NDCs reviewed by MHDO, the average amount paid by payers (including member cost share) after rebates for a given NDC was 84.32% of the average WAC amount for brand NDCs and 335.36% for generic NDCs.
+Overall, for the subset of 507 NDCs reviewed by MHDO, the average amount paid by insurance companies and consumers after rebates was 76.15% of the average WAC amount for a given brand drug and 400.95% for a given generic drug.

 Major Components of Prescription Drug Pricing along the Pharmaceutical Supply Chain